changbowen/Ken-Burns-Slideshow/README.md

 - Animation might not be as smooth when not using Windows Aero themes on Windows 7.
 - Preferably a Windows 7 or above PC with a modern discrete GPU gives better / smoother performance.
 - Framedrops may occur when certain programs are opened such as Potplayer and Foobar 2000.
+- Choose "All at Once" under Load Mode to load all images at program start.
+It uses more memory but eliminates frame-drops in transition animation.